 Here are 5 quick things to keep in mind for evaluating Healthcare Translation Services

 - Define your criteria that you will use to determine the right partner for healthcare translations.
 Use that criteria to evaluate the relationship as you go along and look for areas where both of you can provide input on growth and improvement.
 If your language service provider is a true partner, they will make the process transparent for your team and find areas where your team can improve to save costs and create greater efficiencies.
 If your relationship with your current partner leaves you frustrated and disappointed, it’s not too late to find a new partner.
-Be sure to ask for Translation Memories, final design files and all assets that your previous partner held for you when you make the switch.
+Be sure to ask for your Translation Memories, final design files and all assets that your previous partner held for you when you make the switch.

 - Ask about qualifications.
 Not every translation provider is an expert in the Healthcare industry.
 Healthcare terminology and health concepts can easily confuse readers into making wrong decisions.
 Seek a partnership with an organization that understands the challenges in bringing understanding to drive patient behavior.
 Look for an organization with dedicated teams of professional translators specialized (and active!) in the healthcare industry.
 Especially in the United States, knowledge and consistency of healthcare terminology is limited in other languages.